fabricio21x/introduction-to-ml/README.md

 conda install -c conda-forge jupyterlab
 ```

-It will prompt you with a confirmation of the packages you are about to install, just type `Y` or press `Enter`.
+It will prompt you with a confirmation of the packages you are about to install, just type `Y` and press `Enter`.
 Now you have jupyter lab installed!

 You can run jupyterLab by typing